JusungPark6/JusungPark6/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software.
 - 🎓 &nbsp; Studying Computer Science and Neuroscience with an English minor at Dartmouth College.
-- 💼 &nbsp; Incoming Software Engineer Intern at Zscaler / Machine Learning Researcher at Tuck School of Business / Backend Developer Intern at Kisi / Research Intern at Dartmouth College / Teaching Assistant for the CS Department.
+- 💼 &nbsp; Quantitative Developer at Quantfarming / Software Engineer Intern at Zscaler / Machine Learning Researcher at Tuck School of Business / Backend Developer Intern at Kisi / Research Intern at Dartmouth College / Teaching Assistant for the CS Department.
-- ☀️ &nbsp; Looking for Software Engineering, Quantitative Finance, or Technical Analyst Internship Positions for Summer 2024
+- ☀️ &nbsp; Looking for Software Engineering, Quantitative Finance, or Technical Analyst Full Time Positions for Summer 2025
 - 🌱 &nbsp; Learning more about Fintech, Systems Design, Artificial Intelligence, and Algorithmic Trading.
 - ✍️ &nbsp; Pursuing hip-hop freestyle dance, chess, cooking as additional interests.